Ah, Trainer Difficulty. Simultaneously the most misunderstood and controversial setting in Zwift’s menu.

 How does your indoor bike compare to your outdoor one?

-Now that Zwift has been around for 5+ years, more and more Zwifters have a dedicated indoor bike as well as their outdoor bike(s).
+Now that Zwift has been around for 9+ years, many Zwifters have a dedicated indoor bike as well as outdoor bike(s).
 Often the gearing on the two bikes doesn’t match, (especially if you use an old ride for your Zwift bike like I do).
 Trainer Difficulty can help this, though!
-If you’re concerned about replicating the feel of particular climbs which you might be riding outside, you can use Trainer Difficulty to make your indoor bike’s cassette “narrower” or “wider” to match your outdoor bike’s gearing.
+If you’re concerned about replicating the feel of particular climbs which you might be riding outside, you can use Trainer Difficulty to make your indoor bike’s cassette “narrower” or “wider” to match your outdoor bike’s climbing gearing.

 #6: Spinning Out on Descents